TarunSurana1997/CODETECH-TASK2/README.md

 ## Overview of the Project
-Quiz Model based on C++ Programming
+A small and simple Temperature Conversion Program

 ### Objective
-The objective of this project is to create an interactive console-based Quiz Application using C++.
-The application aims to provide users with a set of multiple-choice questions on general knowledge topics and evaluate their performance based on their responses.
+The objective of this project is to develop an interactive console-based Temperature Converter application using C++.
+The application allows users to convert temperatures between Celsius, Fahrenheit, and Kelvin units.

 ### Key Activities
-- **Design User Interface and Questions**: Plan the console layout and create a set of multiple-choice questions with answer options.
+- **Menu Display and User Input**: The program starts by displaying a menu for temperature unit selection (Celsius, Fahrenheit, Kelvin) and prompts the user to choose the units for conversion.
-- **Implement Input Handling and Scoring**: Capture user answers, validate input, and develop a scoring system to track correct and incorrect answers.
+- **Input Validation**: It checks the user input for validity (range check and exit option).
-- **Provide Feedback and Manage Console**: Give instant feedback on answers, clear the console after each question, and use text colors for emphasis.
+- **Temperature Conversion**: Depending on the user's selections (ch1 and ch2), the program converts the temperature entered by the user (temp) from one unit to another (Celsius to Fahrenheit, Celsius to Kelvin, etc.).
-- **Display Final Score and Test**: Calculate and show the user's total score at the end of the quiz, and test the application to ensure it works correctly.
+- **Output**: After conversion, the program displays the converted temperature along with the corresponding unit (°C, °F, or K) using appropriate console text colors for emphasis and clarity.

 ### Technologies Used
 - **Development Environment, Compiler & IDE**:Such as Visual Studio, or any C++ compatible IDE for writing and debugging the code with GCC Compiler to run and compile the files.